Cannabis Banking: Dispensary-Friendly Banks and How to Apply

 How to open a dispensary bank account

-Once you have a short list of local banks, talk to each of them.
+Once you have a short list of local banks, talk to each.
 Include these steps during your vetting process:

 2. Assess them based on relationship and customer service.

-Once you’ve decided on your bank, the process of opening accounts is generally the same as you’ve done personally or for other businesses, but will require more time and paperwork.
+Once you’ve decided on your bank, opening accounts is generally the same as you’ve done personally or for other businesses, but it will require more time and paperwork.

 Here are some tips for opening your dispensary bank account:

-• Compile your business documents, like operating agreement or bylaws to establish ownership, and decide who your bank signatories will be.
-You’ll also want to document your sources of business funds, and have a certificate of good standing.
+• Compile your business documents, like operating agreements or bylaws, to establish ownership and decide who your bank signatories will be.
+You’ll also want to document your sources of business funds and have a certificate of good standing.
 Your bank will tell you what other documents you’ll need to provide.

-• Your bank may require a physical site visit/inspection.
+• Your bank may require a physical site visit or inspection.
 This is normal and nothing to be concerned about.

 • Financial services providers must adhere to regulations around anti-money laundering.
 This means you’ll need to be able to demonstrate that every dollar going into your account is from a state-legal sale, using reports from your POS to how customers weren’t sold over the purchase limit, they were of age, and that your total sales were in line with your competitors.